DarkInvader-ux/SCM_Project/README.md

 3. **Unity Application**
    - Once Gesture Recognition part is ready, you can now run the **GestureRecognition.py** then proceed to Unity and start playing the demo level.
-   - With each correct gesture a guitar riff will play and once you have successfully performed all the gestures you will get to here the complete version of the riff.
+   - With each correct gesture a guitar riff will play and once you have successfully performed all the gestures you will get to hear the complete version of the riff.

 ## Files